 My family and I undertook several adventures in Mont Tremblant National Park (Quebec), provincial parks (Ontario), and in local conservation areas in response to Explore magazine's Live the Adventure Club summer challenge of 2021.
 I was declared winner of the competition in the 'standard' category on October 08, 2021.
-In the shot below, the family … Continue reading Live the Adventure – Summer 2021 Challenge
+In the shot below, the family … Continue reading Summer 2021 : Living the Adventure to the full in Quebec and Ontario

 The difficult, almost vertical hike to the observation deck on the mountaintop was taking its toll on my knees.
 My heart was beating so hard that I thought it would just burst out of my chest.
 Every step was demanding more oxygen.
 My son kept on urging me to move and at the same time … Continue reading Parc national du Mont Tremblant in Quebec – ‘A walk in the woods’ and ‘free solo’ for well over ‘127 hours’.